Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Introduction

-Among GNN models, the Graph Attention Network (GAT)~\cite{velivckovic2017graph} introduces an attention mechanism to compute edge weights between neighboring nodes based on node features.
-This improves neighbor information aggregation and enhances GNN performance in various tasks.
-However, once trained, GAT's attention mechanism remains fixed, limiting its ability to adapt to evolving graph structures or changing relationships.
-Building on this foundation, an improved variant called GATv2~\cite{brody2021attentive} was developed to address the limitations of the original GAT.
-GATv2 introduces a more expressive attention mechanism that conditions attention scores on both the query and key nodes, enabling it to better capture complex node interactions.
-Although this enhancement improves flexibility during training, the learned attention weights of the model remain unchanged after training, similar to GAT.
-This makes GATv2 particularly effective for tasks requiring richer relational modeling, such as multivariate time-series forecasting.
+In recent years, foundational models have shown promise in time-series forecasting due to their ability to model complex temporal dependencies and handle multivariate data.
+However, their success hinges on access to large-scale pretraining data~\cite{woo2024unified}, and they often require extensive fine-tuning to adapt to new domains, limiting their practical applicability.

+Graph Neural Networks (GNNs) offer a promising alternative by naturally capturing both temporal and spatial dependencies, thereby improving forecast accuracy in multivariate settings~\cite{wu2020connecting}.
+However, the underlying graph structure is typically unknown and must be inferred from the data.
+In this paper, we explore the use of GNNs to address the challenges of long-term forecasting of multivariate urban time-series data, with an emphasis on improving forecast accuracy. \textit{A key insight of our approach is that the latent graph structures corresponding to different time-series components (e.g., trend, seasonality) are often distinct}.
+This observation motivates the application of time-series decomposition prior to graph structure learning.

-We propose a novel multivariate time-series forecasting model that takes advantage of GATv2's power to learn spatial dependencies among the variates and Temporal Convolutional Network~(TCN)~\cite{bai2018empirical} to learn temporal dependencies within each variate.
-Our approach involves constructing a graph where nodes represent different variates and edges represent relationships inferred from historical data in an offline mode.
-Using GATv2, our model dynamically adjusts the attention given to each node's neighbors, effectively capturing interdependencies and improving forecast accuracy.
-We further enhance our model by incorporating a pre-processing step that decomposes the time-series data into its fundamental components: trend, seasonal, and residual.
-This decomposition allows our model to focus on the inherent characteristics of the data, facilitating more accurate forecasts.
-Extensive evaluation carried out on different urban datasets demonstrates the superior performance of our approach compared to state-of-the-art time-series forecasting models, highlighting its potential for practical applications in various domains.
+We propose a novel model that combines the Graph Attention Network (GAT)~\cite{velivckovic2017graph} for learning spatial dependencies among variates with a Temporal Convolutional Network (TCN)~\cite{bai2018empirical} to capture temporal dependencies within each variate.
+We construct a graph where nodes represent individual variates and edges encode dependencies inferred from historical data.
+Leveraging GATv2~\cite{brody2021attentive}, the model dynamically adjusts the influence of each node on neighboring nodes.
+To further enhance accuracy, we introduce a preprocessing step that decomposes the time-series into its fundamental components: trend, seasonal, and residual components.
+This enables the model to focus on the intrinsic structure of the data, using a distinct graph structure for each component.

+We evaluate our model on multiple real-world urban datasets, demonstrating significant improvements in long-term forecasting performance over the state-of-the-art.
+These results underscore the model's potential for practical deployment in diverse application domains.